The Dark Ages of Health

 We are living in the Dark Ages of heath, where we are surrounded by thousands of contagious viruses, bacteria and other pathogens in the environment that would like use our bodies as their long-term home.
 Once these microbes have insinuated themselves into our metabolisms, they frequently remain there for life, where they can slowly (or sometimes rapidly) degrade our physical and mental health.
 Most of the time this health degradation is subtle and sub-clinical.
 Even in a “healthy” individual, pathogens living in their body’s tissues will likely subtly reduce that person’s mental and physical faculties, so that they will never reach their complete genetic potential.
 Other times, the health damage wreaked by these pathogens is overt and severe, precipitating a clinical disease, much suffering, and often an early death.

-Pathogenic microbes are extremely common in people: Epstein Barr virus is found in around 95% of adults, 1 HHV-6 virus in over 90%, Chlamydia pneumoniae in 74% of adults, 1 Coxsackie B virus in 55% of adults, 1 cytomegalovirus in 58% of adults, 1 and parvovirus B19 in 61% of adults.
-1 Most of these, once caught, cannot be eliminated, just controlled by the immune system.
+Pathogenic microbes are extremely common in people: Epstein Barr virus is found in around 95% of adults, 1 HHV-6 virus is found in 80% of children by 2 years old, HHV-7 is found in 98% of adults, 1 Chlamydia pneumoniae in 74% of adults, 1 Coxsackie B virus in 55% of adults, 1 cytomegalovirus in 58% of adults, 1 parvovirus B19 in 61% of adults, 1 herpes simplex I in 54% of adults, and herpes simplex II in 16% of adults.
+1 Most of these pathogens, once caught, cannot be eliminated, just controlled by the immune system.
 Our bodies are considerably overburdened with persistent viruses which often alter our physiology.

 Medical research is discovering that more and more physical and mental disorders, from mild to serious, are linked to chronic low-level infections in the body tissues.
 It may turn out that the majority of non-genetic diseases are caused by infectious microbes.